Shipping with this method takes 3-5 days

 Authoritative Sources

-- Health Canada Drug Product Database: Metformin
+Health Canada Drug Product Database for Canadian product listings

 Express Shipping - from $25.00